 Significant changes since 2018 include embracing a circular economy, focusing on resource redesign, reuse, and repair.
 Nationally, we've seen a standardisation in materials for kerbside collections, a process in which Central Otago is already well-aligned.

-Our district leads in waste management, demonstrated by the successful 2023 kerbside service rollout with the introduction of the organics service.
+Our district leads in waste management, demonstrated by the successful 2023 kerbside service rollout.
 The 2024 WMMP aims to align this service with business needs, especially in construction and accommodation, fostering collaboration towards our waste reduction goals.